Ghana's GDP Growth Rate YoY for November 2025: A Moderated Expansion at 5.5%

 - What does Ghana’s GDP Growth Rate YoY indicate?

-- The GDP Growth Rate YoY measures the annual percentage change in Ghana’s economic output, reflecting overall economic health and expansion pace.
+- The GDP Growth Rate YoY measures the annual percentage change in Ghana’s economic output, reflecting overall economic health and momentum.

-- How does the latest GDP growth compare historically?
+- How does the November 2025 GDP growth compare historically?

-- What are the main risks to Ghana’s GDP outlook?
+- What are the main risks to Ghana’s growth outlook?

-- Risks include global commodity price volatility, geopolitical tensions in West Africa, inflationary pressures, and potential fiscal slippages.
+- Risks include commodity price volatility, fiscal tightening, monetary policy constraints, and geopolitical tensions affecting investment and trade.